TheSystemGuy1337/MAStools/README.md

 A: Before using this utility, read your submods README.md file.
 Some submods will tell you NOT to put it in your game folder or submods folder.

 To install a submod, create a folder, then extract the submod to that folder.
-Open MAStools, select 3 then follow on screen instuctions.
+Open MAStools, select 3 then follow on screen instructions.

 Questions?
 Spot a bug?
 DM u/TheSystemGuy64